Plastic Surgery Undressed

 Mobeen Azhar is an award-winning journalist and unafraid to tackle topics others might find difficult to bring to the public’s attention.
 As presenter of the new show Plastic Surgery Undressed, his investigative nature is perfect for digging out all the information participants could or would need in order to make an informed decision about whether to go ahead with the plastic surgery they are interested in.

 Whilst the term ‘plastic surgery’ often invokes the old thoughts of ‘going under the knife’ with a lengthy operation or surgical procedure, the show highlights that medical advancements have made cosmetic procedures safer and less invasive in many cases.
 On the very first episode, one of the most common treatments is covered – the hair transplant.
+This gives us a chance to see what the entire process when visiting a hair transplant clinic

 Treatment Rooms London on Plastic Surgery Undressed